Kunal-artist/Stock_Predictor/README.md

 ## ✨ Key Features

--   **Interactive UI**: A clean and modern interface built with Streamlit, making it easy for users to select stocks and configure parameters.
 -   **Comprehensive Stock List**: Includes a pre-loaded list of major Indian stocks across various sectors, along with a search functionality.
 Users can also input any custom NSE ticker.
 -   **Next-Day Price Prediction**: Predicts the Open, High, Low, and Close (OHLC) prices for the next trading day.
 -   **Reinforcement Learning Enhancement**: An optional Q-Learning model can be enabled to dynamically optimize prediction parameters based on past performance, potentially improving accuracy.